 At the last minute, considering that these kitties originated as darling street urchins, one of our founding breeders named them "RagaMuffins," spelled with the "M" capitalized.
 Not everyone in the group was sure about this name at first, but it stuck, and we love the name today.

 The RagaMuffin Today

 We remain a small breed, with a few dozen breeders across the United States and Europe.
-Our first concern in breeding is to protect and promote the health of our cats and kittens, so we pay careful attention to genetics and to providing excellent kitty care.
+Our first concern in breeding is to protect and promote the health of our cats and kittens, both genetically and with excellent kitty care.
 The second concern of our breeders is to breed friendly cats with great dispositions.
-After that, we ensure that we are breeding for conformation (see our standard here).
+After that we ensure that we are breeding for conformation (see our standard here).